Ask most people what they know about Singapore and one of the first things people will mention is how expensive Singapore is.

 The POSB Everyday Card gives you 15% cash rebates and deals on every day essentials.

-- up to 15% cash rebates on online food delivery, food catering and more through the DBS Lifestyle App
+- up to 10% cash rebates on online food delivery, food catering and more

-- up to 6% cash rebates on shops and utility / service providers such as Starhub and SP Group
+- up to 3% cash rebates on shops and utility / service providers such as Watsons

 - use it as an all-in-one card for your daily essentials, MRT / bus rides and more